Rich & Creamy Plant Based West African-Inspired Peanut Stew

 Plant Based African Peanut Stew

 Peanut stews are found throughout West Africa.
 Senegal, Gambia, Ghana, and Nigeria all claim peanut stew traditions that can vary from region to region.
-Our whole food plant based interpretation of this popular dish, sometimes called Maafe, Nkate, or Nkawan, was introduced in 2017 and since then, it’s been an all-time favorite of our community.
+Our whole-food plant-based interpretation of this popular dish, sometimes called Maafe, Nkate, or Nkawan, was introduced in 2017 and since then, it’s been an all-time favorite of our community.
 While ingredients and styles can differ, a rich broth that includes tomatoes and peanuts is consistent across the board, and our variation is no different.
 Rich spices and flavorful veggies round it out.
 This West African-Inspired Peanut Stew is a rich, creamy crowd-pleaser.

 There are hundreds of posts in our private Facebook group raving about how rich, creamy, delicious, and magical this soup is.
 Here’s what they say: